Pureed Food for Babies: A Practical Guide to spoon feeding the right way

 Fullness cues

-Signs that your baby is full and has had enough food include (7):
+Signs that your baby is full and has had enough of their meal include (7):

 • Stops opening their mouth for the spoon